LADY: Linear Attention for Autonomous Driving Efficiency without Transformers: Method Design

+We employ the ResNet-34~\cite{he2016deep} backbone, following Transfuser~\cite{chitta2022transfuser}, to extract BEV feature maps from multi-frame camera and LiDAR inputs.
+To enable efficient processing of long-range historical information, we adopt the off-the-shelf RWKV-7 architecture~\cite{peng2025rwkv} as our temporal fusion engine.
+Unlike standard Transformers with quadratic complexity, RWKV-7 utilizes a linear attention mechanism, allowing it to function as a RNN during inference.
+Its core recurrent state update is formulated as:

+where $\bm{S}_t$ represents the time-decaying hidden state.
+This formulation ensures linear time complexity and constant memory usage during inference.
+For complete mathematical derivations and architectural details of the RWKV-7 block, we refer readers to~\cite{peng2025rwkv}.

+The primary novelty of LADY lies in how we adapt this linear attention mechanism for multi-modal sensor fusion.
+Specifically, during training, the camera and LiDAR features are organized into separate sequences across different time steps, and we construct a unified sequence by concatenating the camera and LiDAR features at each time step, augmented with learnable spatial positional embeddings, as shown in Fig.~\ref{fig:whole}(a).
+These concatenated multi-frame features are fed into stacked RWKV-7 blocks, enabling simultaneous interaction across both temporal and cross-modal dimensions.
+After fusion, the sequence is split back into individual sensor streams.

-After performing dense feature fusion at multiple resolutions, we apply convolution to the fused LiDAR feature to obtain the BEV feature map, as shown in Fig.~\ref{fig:whole}(a).
-We then concatenate the BEV map with the current ego status, and add learnable positional embeddings to the augmented representation, providing richer context for downstream processing.
-Finally, to enhance robustness, we adopt the feature state dropout (FSD) strategy~\cite{yuan2024drama}, randomly dropping either BEV or ego-state channels with differentiated probabilities.
+A key advantage of our design is the discrepancy between training and inference stages.
+While training exploits parallel computation, the inference stage operates sequentially: it integrates current sensor features conditioned on the historical state $\bm{S}_{t-1}$, as shown in Fig.~\ref{fig:whole}(b).
+This allows LADY to incorporate extensive temporal context without the computational overhead typical of sliding-window Transformers, which is critical for autonomous driving.
+Following multi-resolution feature fusion, we apply convolutions to the fused LiDAR features to generate the BEV feature map, which is then concatenated with the ego-status and added learnable positional embeddings to construct a context-rich representation for downstream tasks.
+Finally, to improve model robustness, we employ the feature state dropout (FSD)~\cite{yuan2024drama}, which stochastically drops either the BEV features or ego-state channels with distinct probabilities.